Supply Chain Management: How to use Patents for Risk Mitigation and strategic negotiations?

 S-Ov Strategy as bargaining chips to mitigate litigation

-The Strength-Overlap quadrant could help you combine the strength of your patent portfolio and that of your vendor to build a risk mitigation strategy before/after you or vendor get sued for patent infringement.
+The Strength-Overlap quadrant could help you combine the strength of your patent portfolio and that of your vendor to build a risk mitigation strategy before/after you or the vendor get sued for patent infringement.

 This strategy can be pretty effective when your/your vendor’s defendant is working in a technology area where you have strong IP, whereas the defendant doesn’t.
 Your patents could be used as bargaining chips for cross-licensing and avoiding litigation.

-If you have IP in areas which have a significantly higher ROI – which the defendant is in dire need of – you could even gain an upper hand in negotiation and amass licensing royalties at the same time, while avoiding the threat of litigation.
+If you have IP in areas that have a significantly higher ROI – which the defendant is in dire need of – you could even gain an upper hand in negotiation and amass licensing royalties at the same time, while avoiding the threat of litigation.